Gitonow/Data_exploration_2/data/README.md

 ## Add the data in the local repository

 To run the notebooks, you will need to clone the repository from GitHub, which is explained in the `README.md` file located in the main folder of the repository, so that you have it downloaded on your computer.
 Then, copy the dataset at the root of the `data` folder of the repository.
+In your directory of the project, you should have `project\data\crcns-aa1`.
+Do not modify the structure of the data.

 ## Run the notebooks